aadithya095/Frontend-Check/README.md

 # Frontend-Check
-For correction and connect urls
+For correction and connect urls and work with Djano